Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 ##REMOTE_LANGUAGE## — User’s browser language.

 ##BANNER_ID## — ID of Banner/Creative.
-This one is handy when you run a campaign with Native Banners or Social bar ad units.
+This one is handy when you run an advertising campaign with Native Banners or Social bar ad units.
 With the macro added to the link, you can check performance for all of your creatives on the campaign.

 ##REMOTE_COUNTRY## — Full name of Country.